Why do you need AHA & BHA?

 Mandelic acid: A mild AHA derived from bitter almonds.
 As it is weaker than lactic acid, it’s usually combined with other acids.

 Malic acid: A mild AHA derived from apples.
 You’ll typically see it in combination with stronger AHAs.

 Tartaric acid: An AHA derived from grapes.
 Instead of acting as an exfoliant, it is more often used to stabilize other acids’ pH levels.

 Citric acid: An AHA derived from citrus fruits.
 Regulates pH.
 It is also used as a preservative.

 BHA stands for beta-hydroxy acid.
 BHAs are chemical exfoliators that soften and dissolve keratin, a protein that forms part of the skin structure.
 This helps to loosen dead skin cells, so they’re easily sloughed off.
 BHAs are organic carboxylic acids that work on skin’s surface and deep inside the pore.
-Because these acids tend to go a little deeper into the skin than AHAs, BHA acids help your products absorb better.
+As these acids tend to go a little deeper into the skin than AHAs, BHA acids help your products absorb better.

-BHAs are gentle enough for sensitive skin types, including those prone to redness or rosacea.
+BHAs are gentle enough for sensitive skin types including those prone to redness or rosacea.

 Different types of BHAs:

-- Salicylic acid: The most common BHA, and also the strongest BHA.
+- Salicylic acid: The most common BHA and also the strongest BHA.
 Salicylic acid decongests pores of dead skin cell buildup on the surface level, which helps reveal brighter skin.
 This form of BHA can also go beyond the surface of the skin and into the pore, where its secondary function as an antimicrobial comes into place to help treat existing acne and prevent future blemishes.
 It also has soothing properties and can correct uneven skin texture.